Access at ACCA

 Customers with Medical Requirements

 We welcome guests who need to bring medicines, food, drink or equipment to manage a medical condition.
-Please contact the box office on 01273 678822 or firstname.lastname@example.org if you have any concerns and we can assign a front-of-house assistant to ensure you can gain access with the necessary medical supplies.
+Please contact the box office to let us know if you need to bring medical supplies with you to an event.

-We have received a bronze award from Attitude is Everything for our approach to improving Deaf and disabled people’s access to live music.
+We have received a silver award from Attitude is Everything for our approach to improving Deaf and disabled people’s access to live music.
 Attitude is Everything recruit mystery shoppers and volunteers.